 We're tackling another quality of life issue, and that's traffic congestion.
 I have three goals: get projects done quickly, get them done inexpensively, and get them done with minimal impact to the environment.
-And we are making progress.

-From zipper, shoulder lanes and other contraflow lanes, to safety around our public schools and truck-only routes, we are going to where the problems are.
+From zipper, shoulder lanes and other contraflow to safety around our public schools and truck-only routes, we are going to where the problems are.
 We're reducing back-ups and bottlenecks - in West and Windward O'ahu, Kahului, Lahaina, Līhu'e, Hilo, Kona and other communities across the state.
-We want commute times to be shorter.